 We have previously covered some of the cool aspects of owning an Android device, for instance, apps you can use for easier app-switching, cool Android homescreens you can DIY, apps you can use to connect to a computer, Xposed modules you can use to bypass flashing, and how to block ads in apps and browsers running on Android.

 From managing your notifications in bulk, putting your profile picture to display on the notification bar to interacting with your apps straight from the bar, here are 10 features you can run on your Android notification bar.
 Think we missed anything?
 Let us know in the comments.

-Recommended Reading: 10 Hidden Features You Can Find In Android Developer Options
+10 Hidden Android Features In Developer Options

 1. Display 24-Hour Clock In Notification Bar

 Some people might be interested in changing their default time format into a 24-hour format rather than sticking to the 12-hour format.
 If you love shouting out 1700 hours instead of 5 pm, then you might like to know how to switch your clock to display in the 24-hour format.

 - Head to Settings > Date & time.